orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 <Section head="Introduction">
 <Arc head="Arc: Core Ideas">
   <Section head="A few steps back" sub="">
-    Let's first take a few steps back; this will be necessary.
-First, you must throw out any kind of assumptions you're bringing to the table.
-Just like we'll do now for Rays: Anything we'd like to make, should be phraseable in our universal language.
-It wouldn't be much of one if that wasn't the case.

     <BR/>

     That however, doesn't necessarily make it easy to phrase the things we would like to phrase.
 But let's start somewhere anyway: